Stawa/Starnime/README.md

 <h4> <span class="emoji"> 🚀 </span> Quickstart </h4>

 This is the pre-built function, so you don't have to import many classes.
-Also, the output is already being typed using the [`ApiResponse`](https://github.com/Stawa/Starnime/blob/main/lib/index.js#L33) class.
+Also, the output is already being typed using the [`ApiResponse`](https://github.com/Stawa/Starnime/blob/main/lib/index.js#L34) class.
+If you want to configure each parameter individually, you can use the parameters that are typed using the [`ParametersOptions`](https://github.com/Stawa/Starnime/blob/main/lib/index.js#L104) class.

 ```js
 const { Starnime } = require('starnime');